xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 }
 ```

-### Vanilla material properties

-Some functionality can not yet be achieved by using data components, as it is still bound to the vanilla item type.
-For such cases, you can specify [VanillaMaterialProperties](https://nova.dokka.xenondevs.xyz/nova/xyz.xenondevs.nova.world.item.vanilla/-vanilla-material-property/index.html)
-which will change the **client-side** item type.

 ### Client-side item stack

+Some functionality is still hardcoded to the item type.
+For such cases, you can change the client-side item type via [VanillaMaterialProperties](https://nova.dokka.xenondevs.xyz/nova/xyz.xenondevs.nova.world.item.vanilla/-vanilla-material-property/index.html) or by overriding `modifyClientSideItemType`.

-To modify the [client-side item](using-nova-item.md#client-side-items), you can override `modifyClientSideStack`.
+To modify the [client-side item stack](using-nova-item.md#client-side-items), you can override `modifyClientSideStack`.
 The data of the client-side stack will not be stored in the world and is only intended for display purposes.
 Furthermore, the components of the client-side stack will not affect the tooltip, e.g. adding the `DAMAGE` component
 will not cause the damage value to be shown in the advanced tooltip.
 (Assuming advanced tooltips are handled by Nova